 We scoured the vast wilderness of the hunting gear market to help you find the best monopod, bipod, and tripod shooting sticks.
 Why?
 Because we want to help take the guesswork out of this decision for you.
 In that spirit, we did our best to provide good selections across all price points, knowing that every hunter has their own unique style and budget.

 Regardless of the amount of money you spend, we believe any selection from this list will do you well.
 That’s because we took the following five factors into account when picking out products.

 In the world of precision shooting, stability is king.
-Long gone are the days of simply relying on leaning against a tree or your buddy’s shoulder when stabilizing your shot.
-In 2022, you will not have the same opportunities your grandfather had, so make sure that your shots count.
+Long gone are the days of simply relying on leaning against a tree or your buddy’s shoulder when stabilizing your shot and pulling the trigger.
+In 2023, you will not have the same opportunities your grandfather had, so make sure that your shots count.
 That’s why we’ve only recommended products that are known to give you a stable and reliable shot.